Isle of Wight Guru

 2. Isle of Wight Attractions

-For its size, the Isle of Wight is very well equipped for summer attractions, with a good mix of adventure parks and zoos as well as historic things like castles, stately homes, museums, lighthouses and roman villas.
+For its size, the Isle of Wight is very well equipped for summer attractions, with a good mix of adventure parks and zoos as well as historic things like castles, stately homes, museums, lighthouses and roman villas and other days out for adults.
 There's certainly enough to see a good quality attraction every day for a couple of weeks or perhaps more, and there are also quirky things to do and free days out.

-Expect to pay about £5 - £15 to get into most attractions on the Isle of Wight, rather than £20 - £30 which you'll pay for bigger attractions in the rest of England nowadays (Blackgang Chine and Robin Hill are the two main exceptions, but they're both good fun and fill a whole day).
+Expect to pay about £5 - £20 to get into most attractions on the Isle of Wight, rather than £20 - £30 which you'll pay for bigger attractions in the rest of England nowadays (Blackgang Chine is the main exception, but it's good fun and fills several hours).

 3. Getting around on the Isle of Wight

 Another plus point for the Isle of Wight is that you won't spend the whole week in the car.
-From the centre of the Isle of Wight, you can't really drive for more than about 25 - 30 minutes without ending up in the sea, so you shouldn't have massive great journeys every morning (besides the occasional tractor you get stuck behind).
+From Newport in the centre of the Isle of Wight you can't really drive for more than about 25 - 30 minutes without ending up in the sea.
+You shouldn't have massive great journeys every morning unless you get stuck behind a tractor.

 We've had trips to Yorkshire and Cornwall where everything seemed to be an hour away.
-Similarly, the Lake District made the Isle of Wight's narrow roads feel like the Autobahn when we spent half a day trying to get from one side of a mountain to another.
+Similarly, the Lake District made the Isle of Wight's narrow roads feel like the Autobahn.
+We spent half a day trying to get from one side of a mountain to another.

 4. Isle of Wight caravan holiday parks and other accommodation

-OK, so I admit the Isle of Wight is not unique in offering cheap accommodation, but there is a big range of family caravan holiday parks all within a short distance of each other.
+OK, so I admit the Isle of Wight is not unique in offering cheap accommodation.
+However, there is a big range of family caravan holiday parks all within a short distance of each other.
 There are:

 • busy caravan parks near beaches which have lots of facilities such as indoor swimming pools for anyone who is too sane to swim in the sea.
 Whitecliff Bay, Nodes Point, Landguard and Lower Hyde are big ones, but there are others.

-• posh holiday parks which call themselves 'Country Clubs' or 'Retreats' (Woodside Coastal Retreat, Woodside Bay Lodge Retreat).
+• posh holiday parks which call themselves 'Retreats' (Woodside Coastal Retreat, Woodside Bay Lodge Retreat).
 Many of these lodge parks offer hot tubs for those who enjoy outdoor baths.

-If you've got your own caravan, there's a similar number of camping and touring sites.
+If you've got your own caravan, there's a similar number of camping and touring sites (check out our guide to cheap touring holidays including ferry travel).

 5. Food and drink on the Isle of Wight

-You'll see a lot of garlic, some crab on chips, various local ales, some local wine, loads of local seafood and Minghella's Ice Cream but there isn't a food or drink which all visitors feel they have to try whilst on holiday (unlike the Cornish Pasty or the Eccles Cake for example).
+You'll see a lot of garlic, some crab on chips, various local ales, trendy local gin, some local wine, loads of local seafood and Minghella's Ice Cream.
+However, there isn't a food or drink that all visitors feel they have to try whilst on holiday (unlike the Cornish Pasty or the Eccles Cake for example).
 There's a flimsy argument that the doughnut was invented on the Isle of Wight but even I don't believe that.
+There was also a TV programme on Channel 5 in 2023 that made a big thing of blue wine made on the Isle of Wight - but that's a new thing rather than a long held tradition.

 6. Getting to the Isle of Wight